-Unrestricted or Restricted grants, gifts, and income from endowments from private sources used to purchase allowable program items should not be offset before reporting on the cost report.
+Unrestricted Gifts, Grants, Donations, Endowments, and Trusts before reporting on the cost report.
 All unrestricted funds which are properly allocable to the cost report should be reported on the cost report, as well as any allowable costs to which the unrestricted funds were applied.